BlackbirdConsulting/blackbird-new-wp-project/README.md

     # Remember to use recursive to include all submodules

 #Changelog
-Apple has a formalised version number structure based around the NumVersion struct, which specifies a one- or two-digit major version, a one-digit minor version, a one-digit "bug" (i.e. revision) version,
+Apple has a formalised version number structure based around the NumVersion struct, which specifies a one- or two-digit major version, a one-digit minor version, a one-digit "bug" (i.e. revision) version.

+##0.1.0
+- removed submodules, replaced with "fake" submodule for wordpress
+- wp-sync-db added outside submodule framework.
+Will now be updated via GitHub-Updater
+- github-updater added

 ##0.0.1
-- still very much in development mode
+- constructed repo with wp-content outside of primary wordpress directory
+- wordpress and wp-sync-db added as submodules